RedFox-Studios/.github/guidelines/CONTRIBUTION.md

 ## Communication

 ### 1. Collaboration Tools
-- **Preferred Channels**: We primarily communicate through [insert preferred communication tools, e.g., Discord, Slack, etc.].
+- **Preferred Channels**: We primarily communicate through Discord.
 Feel free to reach out if you have any questions or need clarification on any aspect of the project.

 ### 2. Stay Updated
 - **Follow Repository Updates**: Keep an eye on the repository for any updates or changes that may impact your contributions.
 Subscribe to notifications to stay informed.